pelithne/k8s/workshop.md

 # TechDays pre-day Kubernetes and DevOps

-This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes, and creating pipelines in Azure DevOps.
+This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes and locally.

 You will go through the following steps to complete the workshop:
 * Create a VM (Virtual machine) to use as your development environment
 * Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
+* Setup Azure Container Registry to build and store docker images
-* Build and test docker images "locally" on your development VM
+* Test docker images "locally" on your development VM
-* Push images to ACR (Azure Container Registry)
 * Deploy application to Kubernetes
-* Setup CI/CD pipelines using Azure DevOps
 * Use Helm to create templated Kubernetes applications
 * and more...